 Communication and dissemination of science outside of the university is vital to developing enthusiasm for and participation in STEM.
 I relish the opportunity to educate the public and spread fascination in the community.
-While at UC Berkeley I’ve supported outreach work at science fairs, the university open day, and at local schools through the Bay Area Science in Schools and Be A Scientist Programs.
+While at UC Berkeley I’ve supported outreach work at middle school science fairs, the university open day, and at local schools through the Bay Area Science in Schools and Be A Scientist mentoring programs.

 Public lecture on the Earth’s core: